MP Estate Planning UK

 Types of Relevant Insurance

-There are several types of business insurance that can be crucial in managing debts after the death of a business owner.
-These include:
+There are several types of business insurance that are directly relevant to managing debts after the death of a business owner:

 Claiming Insurance Following a Death

-Claiming insurance after the death of a business owner involves several steps.
-It’s essential to:
+Claiming insurance after the death of a business owner involves several practical steps, and timing matters:

-1. Notify the insurance provider as soon as possible.
+1. Notify the insurance provider as soon as possible — most policies require notification within a specified period.

 Estate Administration Process